blake-r/people-shaker/index.md

 At the moment the only supported interface is a Telegram bot.
 We plan to enlarge supporting systems later, and maybe to create a web application.

 To start getting new mates every week, just add the [@peopleshaker_bot](https://t.me/peopleshaker_bot) Telegram bot and answer its questions about you and your preferences.
-The first matching will happen when the project accumulates enough people (10 in a single location or 100 in total).
+The first matching will happen when the project accumulates enough people (10 in a single location or 10 with video calls enabled who talk the same language).

 ### Support or Contact